Animal Registration and Ownership

 Keeping of Pigeons other than those registered with an organisation (i.e. Victorian Racing Pigeon Union; Victorian Homing Association and Victorian Pigeon Racing Association) is not permitted without a permit from council.

-All queries with regard to animal ownership should be directed to council's local law department on 5772 0333.
+All queries regarding animal ownership should be directed to Council's Community Safety Unit by calling (03) 5772 0333.

 Murrindindi Shire Council's Domestic Animal Management Plan 2021-2025 (DAMP)